Why sales call personalization is a pipeline defense mechanism

-But like any tool, AI-powered personalization only works when it's used properly.
+But like any tool, AI-assisted outreach, whether that's AI-drafted messaging in GTM Workspace or signal-triggered sequences, only works when it's used properly.
 Consider the lousy AI usage you've probably seen in your own inbox or social feeds: robotic, impersonal messaging or attempts at personalized sales that don't resonate due to lack of research.

 This might look familiar: